rolandVi/Splitty/README.md

 - When you hover on the event buttons in admin, text is also displayed
 - There are error messages for every invalid input
 - There are pop-ups for creation, deletion etc.
-- There labels when an invite code is copied, an event is restored, email is sent (the email is invalid), etc.
+- There are labels when an invite code is copied, an event is restored, email is sent (the email is invalid), etc.